 Angiosarcomas.
 These cancers start in blood or lymph vessels.

 Leiomyosarcomas.
 The cells in these cancers are related to smooth muscle cells.
-These
+These cancers are

-parts of the body.
+body.
 These include the leg or arm muscles.

-other parts of your body.
+but can also be found in other parts of the body.

 How soft tissue sarcoma starts and grows